Founder & CEO | Rocket Lawyer

 Charley is the Founder and Executive Chairman of Rocket Lawyer, a long-time entrepreneur, and a legal commentator.
 Charley has been at the forefront of Internet corporate development since beginning his career as an attorney at Venture Law Group in Menlo Park, California in 1996.
 While practicing at Venture Law Group, he participated in the early-stage representation of Yahoo!
 (IPO), WebTV Networks (acquired by Microsoft) and Cerent Corporation (acquired by Cisco Systems) and was the founder of Onstation Corporation (acquired by The Cobalt Group).
 He served as a U.S. Naval officer and is a Gulf War veteran.
 He currently serves on the board of directors of the Northern California Public Broadcasting Corporation (KQED) and the UC Berkeley School of Law, among other organizations.
 Charley resides in San Francisco with his wife Monique and their three children.

-Rusty is a co-founder of T4A.org.
-He is a prolific startup advisor and investor, and serves on a number of corporate and philanthropic boards (including ours!).
+Rusty is a co-founder of Tech4America.
+He is a prolific startup advisor and investor, and serves on a number of corporate and philanthropic boards.
 He was CEO of SNOCAP through the sale of the company to imeem, Inc. in 2008.
 He also served as EVP, HR at Electronic Arts (EA); during his tenure, EA was named one of the “100 Top Places to Work For” by Fortune magazine.
-Rusty and his wife Patti are dedicated patrons of the arts; Rusty is President of the GRAMMY Foundation, and the Patti and Rusty Rueff School of Visual and Performing Arts at Purdue University is named for them.
+Rusty and his wife Patti are dedicated patrons of the arts; Rusty has been Chairman of the GRAMMY Foundation and was a Barack Obama appointee to the Advisory Committee for the Arts at the Kennedy Center.
+The Patti and Rusty Rueff School of Visual and Performing Arts at Purdue University is named for them.

 R. Miller Adams

-Miller is the Managing Director at Triad Capital Partners.
-He previously was the President & CEO of GR Nano Materials, and before that was the VP for Technology Planning, Acquisition, and Evaluation and Global R&D Strategies at Boeing Phantom Works, the enterprise-wide R&D business of The Boeing Company (think Lockheed’s Skunk Works).
-Most recently, he was GC and EVP for Corporate Affairs at Integral Systems, Inc., the world leader in satellite command and control systems.
+Miller is the Founder & Managing Director at Pier 70 Ventures.
+He is also Managing Director at Triad Capital Partners.
+In the past, Miller has been VP Global R&D Strategy at The Boeing Company and president of Boeing Phantom Works Investments, Inc. through which he was responsible for a venture capital investment and due diligence program resulting in investments in 32 venture capital funds world-wide.
+He has also made numerous personal angel-investments in technology companies.
+He was also GC and EVP for Corporate Affairs at Integral Systems, Inc., the world leader in satellite command and control systems.
 Miller holds a BA from Seattle University and a JD from the University of Puget Sound School of Law (now Seattle University School of Law).
-He also holds U.S. Government Top Secret Clearance.
+He holds U.S. Government Top Secret Clearance.

-John is a Co-Founder of RPX Corp., and has been its Chief Executive Officer since March 2010.
-He served as the General Manager of Strategic Acquisitions and Vice President of Licensing at Intellectual Ventures (IV), responsible for strategic acquisitions of patent portfolios as well as developing the software and e-commerce licensing programs.
+John is an investor and Co-Founder of RPX Corp., and was Chief Executive Officer until 2017.
+Prior to that, he served as the General Manager of Strategic Acquisitions and Vice President of Licensing at Intellectual Ventures (IV), responsible for strategic acquisitions of patent portfolios as well as developing the software and e-commerce licensing programs.
 He also served as Managing Director and founded the M&A Advisory practice for Ocean Tomo.
 Prior to Ocean Tomo, John served as Vice President and Secretary at InterTrust Technologies, where he worked on intellectual property transactions, merger and acquisition activities, and late-stage financing activities.
 He started his career as an associate at Weil Gotshal & Manges, where his practice included mergers and acquisitions, equity investments, venture capital financings, intellectual property licensing, and patent litigation.
 He has been a Director of RPX Corporation since July 2008.

 CTO | Zillow